Seborinos/NCutYX/README.md

     1. `install_github("Seborinos/NCutYX")`

 # Assisted clustering of gene expression data using ANCut
  This example shows how to use the ANCut function.
-ANCut clusters the columns of a data set Y into K groups with the help of an external data set X.First we define some of the simulation parameters below. \eqn{a + b}
+ANCut clusters the columns of a data set Y into K groups with the help of an external data set X.First we define some of the simulation parameters below.$a$
  ```{r}
  n=200 #Sample size
  B=5000 #Number of iterations in the simulated annealing algorithm.